tfynes-pivotal/tap-gitops-sc/README.md

 This archive automates the deployment & configuration of an opinionated TAP cluster along with additional service operators and demonstration workloads.

-Once deployed it will automatically reconcile any declared changes in the gitOps repo (platform configuration, application deployments, services, gateways, etc..)
+Once deployed it will automatically reconcile any declared changes made to (your fork of this) gitOps repo.

 It can be deployed to any kubernetes cluster on any cloud / infrastructure